casangi/casadocs/docs/tasks/task_sdintimaging.rst

-   A more detailed description of the underlying algorithm, as well as results from its testing, can be found on the CASA Docs chapter page on "`Joint Single Dish and Interferometer Image Reconstruction <../../notebooks/imaging.ipynb#Joint-Single-Dish-and-Interferometer-Image-Reconstruction>`_".
+   A more detailed description of the underlying algorithm, as well as results from its testing, can be found on the CASA Docs chapter page on `Joint Single Dish and Interferometer Image Reconstruction <../../notebooks/image_combination.ipynb#Joint-Single-Dish-and-Interferometer-Image-Reconstruction>`_.
    Note that the above diagram shows only the 'mtmfs' variant.
 Cube deconvolution proceeds directly with the cubes in the green box above, without the extra conversion back and forth to the